ResponsiveWebApps/DOMTestingJasmine/README.md

 DOM Testing with Jasmine.

-Checks for title, meta data and and least one image.
-Intention is to be used as an *SEO* validator.
+Checks for title, metadata and least one image.
+The intention is to be used as an *SEO* validator.

 ## Configuration

-Set your prepared title and keyowrds in the JavaScript file name *DomTest.js*.
+Set your prepared title and keywords in the JavaScript file name *DomTest.js*.

 ` title = "Your title" `
 ` meta.content = "Keywords, with, comas" `